KxSystems/docs/docs/kb/dare.md

 Compressed files have the 8-byte header "kxzipped"; encrypted files, which may also be compressed, have the header "kxzippEd".

-Kdb+ uses a symmetric cipher, AES256CBC – Advanced Encryption Standard (AES), with a 256-bit key size, in Cipher-Block-Chaining (CBC) mode.
+kdb+ uses a symmetric cipher, AES256CBC – Advanced Encryption Standard (AES), with a 256-bit key size, in Cipher-Block-Chaining (CBC) mode.

 The meta data of a file is encrypted using the master key, contains the encrypted data encryption key, and is authenticated via HMAC-SHA256.
 It uses [Encrypt then MAC (EtM)](https://en.wikipedia.org/wiki/Authenticated_encryption#Encrypt-then-MAC_(EtM) "Wikipedia").